 The average cost of a startup is $18,000.
 Over 54 percent of these professionals needed less than $5,000 and fewer than 13 percent spent $50,000 or more.

-The average cost of a startup is $14,000, with half reportedly starting their business with less than $5,000.
+The average cost of starting a business in construction is $14,000, with half reportedly starting their business with less than $5,000.
+In addition to hiring a lawyer to help you register your business name with the state, you’ll pay licensing fees and advertising costs ($4,000-$6,000).

 How to Calculate Your Own Costs

-If you have already decided the industry or field of your business, you may have a general idea of the costs involved.
+If you have already decided the industry or field of your business, you may have a general idea of the cost of starting a business in that particular sector.
 But in order to calculate the final costs with accuracy, have in mind the following tips.

-There are some costs when starting a business that many entrepreneurs often overlook.
+There are some expenses you’ll have to add to the cost of starting a business.
+Many entrepreneurs often overlook these added expenses.
 So that these may not creep up on you in the process, here are a few:

 Is something you’ll want to consider, perhaps not right away, but early on.
 If you have a lot of inventory on your property, there’s a good reason to get property insurance, because anything can happen, from a fire to a flood.
 If there’s any risk of being sued by a customer, you probably want liability insurance.
 You’ll want to consult with an expert on what is the most fitting insurance for your business.